Complete Guide: Self-Host Mistral-24B on RTX 4090¶

 Getting a 24B model to run efficiently on a 24GB card requires specific tuning.

 CUDA_DEVICE_ORDER=PCI_BUS_ID: Critical.
-Fixes vLLM crash when using UUIDs.CUDA_VISIBLE_DEVICES=1: Pins the process to the RTX 4090.--quantization awq_marlin: Optimized 4-bit kernel for Ada Lovelace.--max-num-seqs 32: Prevents OOM on startup by reducing concurrency buffer.--tokenizer-mode mistral: Enables native Tool Parsing capabilities (do not use custom chat template with this mode).PYTHONUNBUFFERED=1: Ensures real-time logging.
+Fixes vLLM crash when using UUIDs.CUDA_VISIBLE_DEVICES=1: Pins the process to the RTX 4090.--quantization compressed-tensors: Native vLLM format produced by llmcompressor — no extra packages needed at serve time.--kv-cache-dtype fp8: Stores the KV cache in 8-bit floating point, roughly halving KV cache memory and freeing VRAM for longer contexts.--max-num-seqs 32: Prevents OOM on startup by reducing concurrency buffer.--tokenizer-mode mistral: Enables native Tool Parsing capabilities (do not use custom chat template with this mode).PYTHONUNBUFFERED=1: Ensures real-time logging.

 [Unit]